jkaye2012/jackal-lisp/docs/sahara/bytecode.md

 information about fields required to create an instance of the type; namely, the number of fields and the type of each field.

-Callers should ensure that a single value for each required field is pushed onto the data stack before `dt_create` is invoked.
-The instruction will pop a value off of the stack for each required field, expecting that fields have been pushed in reverse order relative to the type definition.
+Callers should ensure that a single value for each required field and a single local index is pushed onto the data stack before `dt_create` is invoked.
+The instruction will pop the local index off of the stack to determine the location at which the newly created type will be stored, then will pop values off of the stack for each required field, expecting that fields have been pushed in reverse order relative to the type definition.

 For example, consider the data type: